The ETSU Department of Computing undergraduate program offers three concentrations:

 All undergraduate concentrations are accredited by the Computing Accreditation Commission (CAC) of ABET, http://www.abet.org, an accrediting body recognized by the Council for Higher Education Accreditation (CASA).

-Regardless of concentration, CSCI majors receive a strong liberal arts background in addition to their major course work.
+Regardless of concentration, Computing majors receive a strong liberal arts background in addition to their major course work.

-For further information contact the ETSU Department of Computer and Information Sciences.
+For further information contact the ETSU Department of Computing.